dilshankarunarathne/docker-notes/README.md

 Every operating system has its own kernel.
 On a Linux machine we can only run Linux containers.
-On a Windows machine however, we can run both
+On a Windows machine however, we can run both Windows and Linux containers.
+Because since Windows 10, a